An Interview: Lines of Resistance: Marcia Kure at the Venice Biennale

 Read More

-Pushing paper: contemporary drawing from 1970 to now MARCIA KURE on Drawing
+Pushing paper: contemporary drawing from 1970 to now Marcia Kure on Drawing

 Marcia Kure discusses drawing and her practice in the British Museum’s touring exhibition Pushing Paper: Contemporary Drawing from 1970 to Now.
 The exhibition was generously supported by the Bridget Riley Art Foundation and was on view at the Glynn Vivian Art Gallery, Swansea, from 19 September to 29 November 2020.
 The Glynn Vivian Art Gallery is part of the City of Swansea and is supported by the Arts Council of Wales.